coin723/dashboard-v2/README.md

 With the current `package.json`, `npm start` will automatically generate .js files from `.ts` files - which is actually done by `tsc`.
 And any change occurred while the server initiated by the command is turned on will be applied to web browser's view by automatic refresh without restarting the server.

-Below is the content of `overview.component.ts` with comments within:
+Below is the content of `overview.component.ts` with comments within.
+Reading this may help understanding the way this site works.

 ```
 #!typescript